 OSConfigAgent Error main.go:88: error getting token from metadata: metadata: GCE metadata "instance/service-accounts/default/identity?audience=osconfig.googleapis.com&format=full" not defined

 message: "Error running OPERATION_NAME: error calling OPERATION_NAME: code: "PermissionDenied", message: "The caller does not have permission", details: "

-Authentication issues might also prevent VM instances from showing up on the OS patch management dashboard.
+Authentication issues might also prevent VM instances from showing up on the Patch dashboard.

 To resolve these issues, try one or all of the following: